CraigPSmith/activity_classification/README.md

 # Limitations
 The data collected to train and test the model was collected from only 2 people.
-Therefore the model will likely struggle for other people performing the exercises, who may perform them in a different manner (although differences in absolute amplitude between people was controlled for by normalising signal amplitudes).
+Therefore the model will likely struggle for other people performing the exercises, whom may perform them in a different manner (although differences in absolute amplitude between people was controlled for by normalising signal amplitudes).
 This could be overcome by collecting data from a larger and varied pool of people.

-The other obvious limitation is that only 6 exercises are included.
-Because the sensors were attached to the arm, one would imagine it would be difficult to classify activities in which only the legs are moving without any upper body movement (e.g. leg press, cycling).
-However, a way around this may be to include a further sensor from the smartphone which gives information about phone orientation.
-This additional information may be enough to classify these activities.